SpeedieAccredit/qsm/README.md

 ####	Competency Evaluations

 The Quality Assurance Manager or designee shall perform competency evaluations of Laboratory Managers (supervisors) every 3 years, and lab technicians (Levels II and III) every 2 years or as needed; Level I technicians are evaluated 1 year after having received certification in any set of field or laboratory tests.
+Designees for the performance of competency evaluations may include other Quality Assurance staff, Laboratory Supervisors, other qualified staff, such as the Division Manager, external certification agencies (eg. ATTI, ACI), and on-site assessors representing accreditation agencies (eg. ADOT, AASHTO, CCRL).

-The Laboratory Manager and Lab Technician will be required to demonstrate each test procedure that is an element of the individuals regular work assignment.
-The Quality Assurance Manager shall record the test demonstrated, the date of the demonstration, and the results of the evaluation, utilizing the web form for submitting an evaluation record to our [Org & Evaluations Database](https://airtable.com/shr0GHIfwlFdl6cjC), where the records are stored and searchable.
+The Laboratory Manager or Lab Technician will be required to demonstrate each test procedure that is an element of the individual's regular work assignment.
+The Quality Assurance Manager, or designee, shall record the individual or agency responsible for performing the evaluation, the test demonstrated, the date of the demonstration, and the results of the evaluation, utilizing the web form for submitting an evaluation record to our [Org & Evaluations Database](https://airtable.com/shr0GHIfwlFdl6cjC), where the records are stored and searchable.

 LEVEL | EVALUATION INTERVAL |
 ----- | ------------------- |